FHantke/brave-browser-wiki/Security-Audit.md

 - The plan is to allow 1k+ extensions initially.

 Added Extension APIs:
-- Some extra extension APIs are available for blocking information here: `common/extensions/api/brave_shields.json`
+- Some extra extension APIs are available for blocking information here: `common/extensions/api/brave_shields.json`.
+It currently applies to all `blessed_extension`s.

 Tooling:
 - Translations get pulled down from Transifex and new source strings get pushed there on demand and during chromium upgrades.